Smart Product Development with Additive Manufacturing

 - Metal printing: Creating strong, high-precision components for industries such as aerospace, medical, and tooling.
 Think custom implants, turbine blades, or molds with complex cooling channels.

 - Large Scale Composite printing: Combining strength, size and speed for advanced applications in mobility, tooling, design and robotics.
-Imagine parts the size of a car being printed in just hours, fully produced from recycled materials.
+Imagine parts the size of a car printed in just hours, fully produced from recycled materials.

 Why the minor SPDAM?